jenkinsci/warnings-ng-plugin/doc/Description.md

 ## Transition from 4.x to 5.x

-The warnings plug-in previously was part of the static analysis suite, that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
+Previously the warnings plug-in was part of the static analysis suite, that provided the same set of features through several plugins (CheckStyle, PMD, Static Analysis Utilities, Analysis Collector etc.).
 In order to simplify the user experience and the development process, these plug-ins and the core functionality have been merged into the warnings plug-ins.
 All other plug-in are not required anymore and will not be supported in the future.
 If you already use one of these plug-ins you should migrate your jobs to the new API as soon as possible.
 I will still maintain the old code for a while, but the main development effort will be spent into the new code base.

+Note: the dependency to the old API (analysis-core) is still required so that all existing jobs will function correctly.
+In future versions of the warnings plug-in I will make this dependency optional.

 ### Migration of Pipelines

-Pipelines calling the old static analysis steps (e.g., findbugs, checkstyle, etc.) need to call the new *recordIssues* step now.
-The same step is used for all static analysis tools, the actual parser is selected by using the step property *tools*.
+Pipelines calling the old static analysis steps (e.g., `findbugs`, `checkstyle`, etc.) need to call the new `recordIssues` step now.
+The same step is used for all static analysis tools, the actual parser is selected by using the step property `tools`.
 For more details on the set of available parameters please see section [Pipeline Configuration](#simple-pipeline-configuration).

 ### Migration of all other jobs